-- Physical distancing, stable cohorts, square footage, and cleaning requirements will be maintained during arrival procedures. - LCLC has worked with Transportation to determine student drop off times.
+- Physical distancing, stable cohorts, square footage, and cleaning requirements will be maintained during arrival procedures. - WMMS will work with Transportation to determine student staggered drop off times as needed.
 This will also be clearly communicated to all of the school's parents/guardians.
-The need to keep drop-off

-- interactions as brief as possible will also be shared with families. - Students or cohorts will be assigned to use an entrance and exit; all classes with outside doors will utilize this entrance. - Each teacher or designee will use a sign-in/sign-out protocol to help facilitate contact tracing. - Hand sanitizer will be available at reception to use in conjunction with arrival/dismissal and sign-in/sign-out. - Handwashing stations or hand sanitizer dispensers will be placed near all entry doors and other high-traffic areas. - Specific areas will be marked to designate one-way traffic flow for transitions of traffic for vehicles and on-foot.
+The need to keep drop-off interactions as brief as possible will also be shared with families. - All students are assigned to at least one cohort. - Students or cohorts will be assigned to use two main entrances and report to their assigned morning locations: - 6th Grade in the Cafeteria - 7th Grade in the Library - 8th Grade in the Gym - Each teacher or designee will use a sign-in/sign-out protocol to help facilitate contact tracing. - Our Student Information System will contact trace for the initial start of the day.
+Students will sign in and out for exiting the classroom and reentering.
+Or, staff will fill in the information and not allow a shared pen/paper. - Hand sanitizer will be available at reception to use in conjunction with arrival/dismissal and sign-in/sign-out. - Handwashing stations or hand sanitizer dispensers will be placed near all entry doors and other high-traffic areas. - Specific areas will be marked to designate one-way traffic flow for transitions of traffic for vehicles and on-foot.